msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Manual Allocation

-Regardless if you chose to issue a quantity of units or packs, you can always manually change the quantity at the batch number level directly before clicking on OK.
+Regardless if you chose to issue a quantity of units or packs, you can always manually change the quantity at the batch number level directly before pressing on OK.

 You simply have to enter or edit the quantity in the `# Packs` column.